Uniforms of the Grande Armée

 The uniforms of La Grande Armée, the army of Napoleon I, are described in this article.

 Troops of the Line

 Infantry of the Line and light infantry

-From 1793, the uniforms of the demi-brigades of the line infantry wore the blue "National Uniform" that was to be worn by all soldiers.
+From 1793, the uniforms of the demi-brigade of the line infantry wore the blue "National Uniform" that was to be worn by all soldiers.
 However, for a long time, line infantry were a mix of the new blue coats worn by the National Guard and the white uniforms of seasoned veterans from the old Royal army.
 The blue dress was named the "National Uniform" and was worn by all line infantry by 1796.
 While headgear and details in cut changed, the uniform remained almost completely the same from the beginning of the French Revolution.